 - Provide resources for students with disabilities to study abroad,

 - Create programming for students in underrepresented majors,

 - Form relationships with universities in a wide variety of international locations

-- Focus study abroad programs around theme areas such as cybersecurity, entrepreneurship, human rights, food security, STEAM, public health, etc.
+- Focus study abroad programs around theme areas such as cybersecurity, entrepreneurship, human rights, food security, public health, etc.

 Studying and interning abroad helps students develop the critical skills they need to compete for jobs and further U.S. economic prosperity.
 A 2017 study by the Institute of International Education on the career impact of study abroad concluded that overseas educational experiences contribute to the development of transferable skills and positive employment gains.
 By creating study abroad programs, higher educational institutions are investing in the future by training global leaders, connecting with the world.

 - Shepherd University, West Virginia